OctopusDeploy/blog/blog/2020-09/java-ci-cd-co/from-ci-to-cloud/index.md

 ---
-title: "Java CI/CD: From Continuous Integration to Kubernetes Deployments"
+title: "Java CI/CD: From Continuous Integration to Kubernetes deployments"
 description: In this post, we create a Kubernetes cluster in AWS.
 author: matthew.casperson@octopus.com
 visibility: private
-published: 2999-01-01
+published: 2030-09-29
 metaImage:
 bannerImage:
 tags: